 Certificate in Health Assistance (Aged Care) (Level 3)

-Tuition Fee: New Zealand Residents or Citizens - No Cost Training (Normal Fee $2,995.00)
+Tuition Fee: New Zealand Citizens or Permanent Residents - No Cost Training (Normal Fee $2,995.00)

 The Kalandra Certificate in Health Assistance (Aged Care) (Level 3) is an entry-level, NZQA approved programme which trains Health Care Assistants in general aged health care issues, professional practices, skills, knowledge and procedures.
 This training enables graduates to deliver the highest standard of care and support in a health and wellbeing organisation including home-care and other aged-care environments.